winniewy-lau/J124/finalproject.md

   4. How has the number of major wildifre changed over the years?
   5. What are the top 3 wildfire with the most injuries?
   6. What are the top 4 wildfire with burnt the largest area?
+  7. How is the started months of wildfire changed in 2013-2019?

 Step 5: Analyze the data and find the answers